 Please note our website includes hyperlinks to other websites neither owned nor managed by us.
 Intralinks is not associated with these third-party websites and does not review their privacy policies.
 We cannot guarantee the privacy of any information that may be obtained by third parties at these other websites.
 We strongly encourage you to review the privacy policies of any website you visit before supplying Personal Information through that website.

-Click a link below for our policy on each topic:
+Click a link below for our answer on each topic:

 - What information does Intralinks collect through its public website, or other interactions, and how is this information used?